 The cue matrix mixer is a grid made of rows and columns, like a spreadsheet.
 The main output level for the cue is in the top left, the cue outputs are the column headers, and channels in the audio file are the rows.
 The number of rows in the mixer is dictated by the number of channels in the target audio file.

-Cue outputs which are assigned to device outputs have a yellow fader handle (like outputs 1 through 8 in these screen shots).
-Cue outputs which are not assigned to device outputs, and which therefore cannot be heard, have a grey fader handle (like outputs 9 and 10 in these screen shots).
+Cue outputs which are assigned to device outputs have a yellow fader handle.
+Cue outputs which are not assigned to device outputs, and which therefore cannot be heard, have a grey fader handle.

 Crosspoints are the level controls for routing a given input (row) to a given output (column).